Can Legal Proceedings Be Used As a Means of Gaining An Advantage In Other Legal Proceedings?

-Helpful Guide to the Tort of Misuse of Process Involving Proceedings Initiated With a Collateral Purpose and Ulteriorly Motivated
+A Helpful Guide For How to Identify the Tort of Misuse of Process Involving Proceedings Initiated For a Collateral Purpose

 At para.
 48 of his reasons, the motion judge defined the constituent elements of the tort of abuse of process as follows: